miadisabelle/Pythonista/README.md

 # Pythonista

-This repository hosts the official [community forum](https://github.com/omz/Pythonista/discussions) for everything related to [Pythonista](https://pythonista.app), and this ReadMe with links to other useful resources.
+This repository hosts the official [community forum](https://github.com/omz/Pythonista/discussions) for everything related to [Pythonista](https://pythonista.app), and this ReadMe with current news, and links to other useful resources.

 ## News

-...
+> **2024-10-27** – I've started working on a major update for Pythonista a few months ago, and I'm finally ready to share some of my progress.
+>
+> Unfortunately, the old community forum had massive problems with spam, so that I've decided to give up on self-hosting this, and to move the forum here to GitHub instead, where most users probably have an account anyway.
+>
+> So, if you want to discuss with other Pythonista users, head over to the [Discussions]() tab in this repo.
+Your (constructive) feedback is also very valuable to me.
+Pythonista is mostly a solo project, so I can often incorporate feedback directly, though I also often can't keep up with answering all messages sent to me.
+>
+> All the best,
+>
+>  -- Ole

 ## What is Pythonista?